OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 Start `./demoLauncher.sh` or its equivalent, choose option `4`.

 #### To automate all this, for the web page to be displayed when the server (Raspberry Pi) boots:
-- Using `raspi-config`, boot to the Graphical Desktop
+- Using `raspi-config`, choose to boot to the Graphical Desktop
 - in `/etc/rc.local`, start the Navigation Server with the appropriate properties file
 - Make sure the file `~/.config/lxsession/LXDE-pi/autostart` is modified to open `Chromium` on the right page.
 - Make sure you've disabled the screen sleep as described above